ibm-cloud-docs/watsonxdata/conf_rcrs_grp.md

    | Resource group configuration | Browse and select a resource group JSON file.
 Alternatively, you can drag and drop a resource group file. |
    {: caption="Table 1.
 Resource group details" caption-side="bottom"}

    The uploaded JSON file structure must match with the sample resource group file structure.
-To download the sample file, click **Download sample resource group**.
+To download the sample file, click **Download resource group template**.
 The maximum allowed size of a file is 2 MB and the only file format that is supported is `.json`.
    {: important}

-1. From the **Add Resource Group** window, browse and select a resource group JSON file.
-   Alternatively, you can drag and drop a resource group file.

    For more information about the resource group properties that you can define in the JSON file, see [Resource group properties](watsonxdata?topic=watsonxdata-resource_grp_pptys).

-1. Click **Add** to add the resource group.
+1. Click **Create** to create the resource group.

    To delete a resource group, go to the overflow menu of the resource group and click **Delete**.
 A confirmation box opens.
 Click **Delete** to confirm deletion.
 You cannot delete a resource group if it is assigned to an engine.
+   {: note}

+1. To edit the resource group file:
+     1. Go to the overflow menu of the resource group and click **View details**.
+     1. Click **Edit**.
+The resource group editor opens.
+     1. Make the changes in the **Resource group details** and  **Resource manager configuration** sections, and click **Save**.

+   If you edit an already assigned resource group file, the assigned engines restart with the changes.
    {: note}

 1. To assign the resource group to engines, click the overflow menu of the resource group and select **Assign**.